fabienleite/jeanmi-construction/README.md

 1. **Finding a way to access the administrator pannel (as admin)**.
 To do so, you have to exploit an SQL injection that is not shown on the page.
 You have to go to /login.php and process your SQLi.
 That's very basic and classical, yet, it is often presented with unashed password.
 I chosed on this one to present it with SHA-256 hashed passowrd and a SELECT COUNT() request.
 I actually did see it coded like that already on web apps.
 This illustrates a common situation for OWASP Top 10 2017 - A1.
 2. **Finding a way to elevate your priveleges and become the super admin (basically, just become jeanmi).** You have to change your [JWT](https://jwt.io/) token to gain privileges.
 It's a bit harder because you have to know JWT.
 Those tokens are sometimes used to replace session and do session management tasks in a "stateless" way.
 Here it is mixed with a very bad crypto because the secrect is a key you can bruteforce or find.
 This illustrates an uncommon but still very credible situation for OWASP Top 10 2017 - A2.
+3. **Finding a password that JeanMi let while connected on the server.** You just have to exploit the command injection that is already on the server and eventually set up a reverse shell.
+4. **Finding informations thet JeanMi let *as root* on the server.** To de so, you need to become root yourself.

 ## Challenge solution